Volpezer0x/Detection-Lab/Lab-Scope.md

-# 🔎 Lab Scope
+# 🔎 Lab Scope & Context

-This lab focuses on **endpoint-focused detection**, not perimeter security or advanced malware development.
+This lab focuses on **endpoint detection engineering**, not exploit development or red-team operations.

+The primary goal is to understand:
+- how attacker actions generate telemetry
+- how endpoints log activity
+- how SIEMs ingest and normalize logs
+- where visibility breaks down

 ---

-## 🎯 Scope

-### In Scope
+## ✅ In Scope

 - Endpoint telemetry generation
-- Process, network, and command-line visibility
+- Process, network, and command-line logging
-- Sysmon logging
+- Sysmon configuration and tuning
-- Splunk ingestion and field extraction
+- Splunk ingestion and search
-- Basic attack simulation (scanning, payload execution)
+- Basic attack simulation

+---

-### Out of Scope
+## ❌ Out of Scope

 - Exploit development
+- Internet-facing infrastructure
 - Live malware deployment
-- Internet-facing infrastructure
-- Production security hardening
+- Production hardening

-All testing is performed in an **isolated virtual environment**.
+All testing is performed in an **isolated lab network**.

----

-## 🧩 Lab Philosophy

-- Learn by doing, not just reading
-- Document mistakes and fixes
-- Build skills transferable to real SOC/blue team work